 Scalable Innovation: A Guide for Inventors, Entrepreneurs, and IP Professionals (Eugene Shteyn and Max Shtein)

-Scalable Innovation introduces a model for the innovation process, helping innovators to understand the nature and timing of opportunities and risks on the path to success.
+Scalable Innovation introduces a model for a strategic approach to the innovation process, helping innovators to understand the nature and timing of opportunities and risks on the path to success.
 The authors apply systems thinking to discover real-life challenges, and provide tools for turning these challenges into opportunities for practical, scalable innovation, including obtaining patent protection for the ideas.

 Getting to Yes (Roger Fisher and William Ury)